BUNDESTAG DEBATE

 The protection of the minority languages in Germany and the regional language of Low German is a task for the society as a whole.
 It is a responsibility for all those who are involved in the political implementation process of the European Charter for Regional or Minority Languages.

-The first important success has been that on 2 June 2017 we succeeded in carrying through a debate in the German federal parliament on the occasion of the 25th anniversary of the European Charter for Regional or Minority Languages.
-Within the framework of this debate, the federal parliament unanimously adopted a motion submitted by the coalition parties CDU/CSU and SPD, as well as by Bündnis 90/Die Grünen (Printing Matter 18/12542) on the protection and promotion of the languages of the recognised national minorities – Danish, North- and Sater Frisian, Lower- and Upper Sorbian and Romanes – and the regional language of Low German.
+As a first important result, a Bundestag debate was successfully held on June 2, 2017 to mark the 25th anniversary of the European Charter for Regional or Minority Languages in which the Bundestag unanimously approved a motion by the coalition parties CDU/CSU and SPD as well as Bündnis 90/Die Grünen (printed matter 18/12542) to protect and promote the languages of the recognized national minorities – Danish, North and Sater Frisian, Lower and Upper Sorbian and Romansh – and the regional language Low German.

 “Strengthen political participation”